jstbcs/jstbcs.github.io/index.md

 <span style="font-size:1.3em;"> Upcoming Talks and Workshops </span>

 - I will give a keynote at the Eighth Summer School on Statistical Methods for Linguistics and Psychology (9-13 September).
-The application period for the summer school is until April 1, 2024.

 <span style="font-size:1.3em;"> Some Older Invited Talks and Workshops with Material </span>